zulip/zulip/docs/contributing/gsod-ideas.md

 [the official GSoD guide](https://developers.google.com/season-of-docs/docs/tech-writer-guide), and keeping your eye on
 [the GSoD timeline](https://developers.google.com/season-of-docs/docs/timeline).
-The application deadline is June 28, 2019.
+The application deadline is May 17, 2021.

 [Our guide for having a great summer with Zulip](../contributing/summer-with-zulip.md) is focused on what one should know once doing a GSoC project with